A Valensi Rose Client Alert

 But setting aside the controversy, you may be wondering how this legislation will affect California taxpayers and business owners.

-Major changes made by the 887-page bill include: an increase in the estate and gift tax lifetime exclusion amount; a substantial increase in the federal deduction for state and local taxes on income and property, known as SALT; a reduction in taxes on social security benefits; and a number of enhancements to depreciation and other benefits for businesses.
+Major changes made by the 887-page bill include: an increase in the estate and gift tax lifetime exemption; a substantial increase in the federal deduction for state and local taxes on income and property, known as SALT; a reduction in taxes for filers 65 and older on any income, including Social Security benefits; and a number of enhancements to depreciation and other benefits for businesses.

 The SALT deduction was unlimited until President Trump’s 2017 revision to the tax code imposed a $10,000 cap through 2025.
 This had the effect of increasing the federal tax bill for residents of relatively affluent (and Democratic-leaning) high-tax states such as California, New York, New Jersey, and Massachusetts.